Epinova/epinova-dxp-deployment/documentation/DeployNugetPackage.md

 #### SourceApp
 **[pickList]** - **required**
 Specify which type of application you want to deploy.
 Will look in the drop folder with the filter *.[SourceApp].*.nupkg.
 New in v1.1.0.
+If you use "cms,commerce", both nupkg files must be in the same DropPath folder.
 **Example:** `commerce`
 **Default value:** `cms`
 **Options:**